retorquere/zotero-better-bibtex/README.md

 You can fetch your library as part of your build, using curl (for example by using the included zoterobib.yaml arara rule), or with a biblatex remote statement like \addbibresource[location=remote]{http://localhost:23119/better-bibtex/collection?/0/8CV58ZVD.biblatex}.
-For Zotero standalone this is enabled by default; for Zotero embedded, you need to enable the embedded webserver from the BBT preferences screen.
+For Zotero standalone this is enabled by default; for Zotero embedded, you need to enable the embedded webserver from the BBT preferences screen (see below).
 You can then fetch your bibliography on the url http://localhost:23119/better-bibtex/collection?\[collectionID].\[format], where collectionID is:
 * the ID you get by right-clicking your collection and selecting "Show collection key"
 * the path "/[library id]/full/path/to/collection" (the library id is the first number from the key you get in the option above; it's always '0' for your personal library)

 The format is either 'bibtex' or 'biblatex', and determines the translator used for export.

-Zotero needs to be running for this to work, and you have to enable the option in the configuration (see below).
+Zotero needs to be running for this to work.

 ## Force citation key